ADT Medical Alert System Review 2024, Tested and Reviewed

 Add-On Features and Accessories

-ADT Health keeps it pretty simple with extra products and services.
+ADT Medical Alert keeps it pretty simple with extra products and services.
 Their short a la carte menu includes the following items.

 Automatic Fall Detection

-Automatic fall detection costs $11 per month with the Plus and On-The-Go systems, which is similar to that charged by competitors.
-You can access this feature using a separate pendant.
+You can access the fall detection feature using a separate pendant.
 The fall detection pendant is designed to automatically signal for help even when you can’t move or speak.
 During testing, I dropped the pendant in my living room to simulate a fall.
-I waited about 20 seconds before the fall detection pendant picked up the movement and alerted ADT Health’s emergency response center.
+I waited about 20 seconds before the fall detection pendant picked up the movement and alerted ADT Medical Alert’s emergency response center.
 There’s no guarantee that fall detection will identify 100 percent of falls, so it is recommended that you press the help button if you’re able to.

 Waterproof Wall Mount Button